 Other Facilities: Beacon Hospital, Dublin; and Bon Secours Hospital, Tralee, Co.
 Kerry.

 Fellowship Program Goals and Learning Objectives:

 Delivery Format and Audience:

 This is primarily a clinical shoulder fellowship program, with built-in research opportunities, both clinical and basic science.
-Delivery format is that of an apprentice-based learning program, with graduated responsibility, so that at the end of the six-month period, the fellow is ready to begin independent practice as a shoulder specialist, and has the foundation to continue to develop as a thought leader and innovator in the field of shoulder surgery.
+Delivery format is that of an apprentice-based learning program, with graduated responsibility, so that at the end of the fellowship period, the fellow is ready to begin independent practice as a shoulder specialist, and has the foundation to continue to develop as a thought leader and innovator in the field of shoulder surgery.

 Typically the fellowship duration will be twelve months.
 The application process will include a written application, with letters of recommendation, and an interview.
 Applications will be considered from all suitably qualified orthopaedic trainees who have completed their general orthopaedic training in a recognised, accredited program, including international applicants.

 Fellowship Program Description: